 Construction began during the summer of 1956 under the direction of Dr. Robert Stewart, who at the time was an Associate Professor of Physics and Electrical Engineering.
 As construction of the computer progressed, it was decided in 1957 that an extension to the south wing of Coover Hall was needed in order to house the finished computer.
 The Cyclone Computer was 10 feet tall, 12 feet long, 3 feet wide, and contained over 2,700 vacuum tubes.
 The computer was regularly modified and improved until it was retired and replaced in 1966 with a newer model.

 The Cyclone Computer inspired many theses and dissertations on computing in the 1960's.
 Graduate education in computer science as a discipline was formalized in 1964 by Clair Maple, Professor of Mathematics and Director of the ISU Computation Center.
 The undergraduate program in computer science was established in 1967 with 75 students enrolled in 17 courses.

 The ISU Computer Science Department was officially established in 1969, with Robert Stewart serving as the founding Department Chair.
 Faculty were composed of joint appointments with Mathematics, Statistics, and Electrical Engineering.
 In 1969, the building which now houses the computer science department, then simply called the Computer Science Building, was completed.
 It was later named Atanasoff Hall.

 Throughout the following years, the department has continued to expand and develop its teaching and research agendas.
-We currently have more than 30 tenured or tenure-track faculty, several lecturers, and our student enrollment includes around 600 undergraduate students, and 200 M.S. and Ph.D. students.
+We currently have more than 30 tenured or tenure-track faculty, several lecturers, and our student enrollment includes over 800 undergraduate students, and 200 M.S. and Ph.D. students.